haxwell/eog-mobile/RELEASING_README.md

 Set the Deployment Target to 11.0.

+In the window header, there is a Play, Stop, and Active Scheme button.
 Set the Active Scheme appropriately.
 If in doubt, choose Iphone 8.

 Command-B, to build the project.